Kassiteros/codingTasks/Authentication/README.md

 ## Installation
 [Back to Table of Contents](#table-of-contents)

-To begin with, we will download the code files we need and then create a backend Express server on which they will run:
+To begin with, we will download the code files we need and then create a backend Express server on which this code will run:

 1. Open a command editor (cmd) and create a local folder (mkdir) on your local drive named AuthenticationJWT